Digital model railway control systems: Legacy Control System

 Legacy Control System (Legacy) is Lionel's current electronic control system.
 It was introduced as a successor to Lionel's Trainmaster Command Control (TMCC) in December 2007.
 Legacy is backwards compatible with all TMCC decoder equipped engines.
 Models with Legacy sound decoders and/or Odyssey II speed control can be operated with earlier TMCC control systems but also have additional features only accessible with Legacy.
 The command codes for these additional features differ from the DCC command codes.
 Lionel has not published or licensed access to the Legacy specific command codes.

-Hornby Zero 1
+Hornby Railways Zero 1

-Hornby Zero 1 was a forerunner to the modern digital model railway control system, developed by Hornby in the late 1970s.
+Hornby Railways Zero 1 was a forerunner to the modern digital model railway control system, developed by Hornby in the late 1970s.
 It was based around the TMS1000 four-bit microprocessor.
-The Zero 1 system offered simultaneous control of up to 16 locomotives and 99 accessories.
-The Hammant & Morgan digital train control system is totally compatible with the Zero One, the master controller,"HM5000 Advanced Power Transmitter" boasted two sliders, direction LEDs, a power LED bar graph, timer clocks, digital display of locos under control, readout of accessories controlled, and ability to attach two "Hi-Tec Speed Transmitter" slave controllers HM5500.
+The Zero 1 system enabled the simultaneous control of up to 16 locomotives and up to 99 accessories such as points and signals.

+Zero 1 was based on digital, not analogue, technology.
+This really was the first digital system and as such was a forerunner to the Märklin Digital which appeared in the mid-1980s and the National Model Railroad Association (NMRA) Digital Command Control (DCC) system, which appeared around 1990 and was standardized internationally in the mid-1990s.

-Though an important milestone, Zero 1 was not widely successful; both the controller units and the decoder modules required for the locomotives and accessories were expensive, but with a clean track and well-serviced locos the system worked more or less as advertised.
+Though an important milestone, Zero 1 was not widely successful.
+Both the controller units and the decoder modules required for the locomotives and accessories were expensive, but with a clean track and well-serviced locos the system worked as advertised.